 Don’t go on to complete the steps below if you don’t meet the above requirements.

 1. Complete the 40-hour RBT Certification Coursework

 The BACB has strict guidelines about the coursework RBT candidates must complete.
 Online training programs, universities, and agencies provide training that covers the RBT 2nd Edition Task List as outlined by the BACB.
 This training must take at least 5 days, but not more than 180 days from start to finish.
-For information about recent changes to the RBT Task List, read our post: Identifying the Changes in the RBT Task List from the BACB.
+For information about recent changes to the RBT Task List, read our post: Registered Behavior Technician: Complete Guide.

 Which training is best for you depends a lot on your learning style.
 Many available trainings are self-paced requiring that you have the self-discipline to complete the coursework before the 180 days.
 If you struggle with the terminology, an in-person course that gives you access to an instructor to answer your question may be best for you, although some online options also provide individual support.

 Comparing Available Courses

 The table below presents many of the available options for online training.
 You have a lot of options available to you and they vary widely in both cost and quality.
 If you feel that in-person training is the best fit for you, research the schools near you to find one that offers an approved course.
 As companies often run sales on their training programs, the cost listed in the table reflects the usual, non-sale prices for the training as of 2022.
 For an in-depth comparison of 3 of these options, as well as tips on what to look for when selecting a course view our post Become an RBT: Choose the Best 40-Hour Course for You!

 |Training||Usual Cost||Additional Information|